BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture

-From the above, BNAS and its two variants deliver the efficiency of 0.19 day with a single GPU who ranks the best in reinforcement learning based NAS approaches.
+From the above, BNAS and its two variants deliver the efficiency of 0.19 days with a single GPU who ranks the best in RL-based NAS approaches.
 The proposed broad scalable architectures who contributes to reduce search cost and performance drop simultaneously, are the main discrepancy between our approach and ENAS.
-Furthermore, the utility of broad scalable architectures is guaranteed for Cell search space based NAS approaches (e.g., P-DARTS and PC-DARTS).
+Furthermore, the utility of broad scalable architectures is guaranteed for Cell search space-based NAS approaches (e.g., P-DARTS and PC-DARTS).
 As a result, we believe that the combination of the proposed broad scalable architecture and PC-DARTS can deliver state-of-the-art efficiency.